TCMaker is open for business! [Updated]

 We have worked with area managers to determine how many people can be in each area while still having enough room to allow people to work at least 6 feet apart.
 Signs have been posted around the shop to clearly show how many people that area has been limited to.

-SHOP USAGE SIGN-UP: You will be receiving an email from email@example.com inviting you to register for our new membership dashboard.
+SHOP USAGE SIGN-UP: If your membership is current, you should have received an email from [email protected] inviting you to register for our new membership dashboard.
+If your membership expired, or if you’re a new member, you’ll get an invite sent to you.

 - Once logged into the dashboard, you will be allowed to register for one 3-hour timeslot for the area of the shop you wish to use.